Cray: Silicon Graphics ownership (1996–2000)

-Post-Tera merger: 2000–2019
+Post-Tera merger (2000–2019)

 After the Tera merger, the Tera MTA system was relaunched as the Cray MTA-2.
 This was not a commercial success and shipped to only two customers.
 Cray Inc. also unsuccessfully badged the NEC SX-6 supercomputer as the Cray SX-6 and acquired exclusive rights to sell the SX-6 in the US, Canada, and Mexico.

 In 2002, Cray Inc. announced its first new model, the Cray X1 combined architecture vector processor / massively parallel supercomputer.
-Previously known as the SV2, the X1 is the end result of the earlier SN2 concept originated during the SGI years.
+Previously known as the SV2, the X1 is the result of the earlier SN2 concept originated during the SGI years.
 In May 2004, Cray was announced to be one of the partners in the United States Department of Energy's fastest-computer-in-the-world project to build a 50 teraFlops machine for the Oak Ridge National Laboratory.
 Cray was sued in 2002 by Isothermal Systems Research for patent infringement.
 The suit claimed that Cray used ISR's patented technology in the development of the Cray X1.
 The lawsuit was settled in 2003.
 As of November 2004, the Cray X1 had a maximum measured performance of 5.9 teraflops, being the 29th fastest supercomputer in the world.
 Since then the X1 has been superseded by the X1E, with faster dual-core processors.

 On October 4, 2004, the company announced the Cray XD1 range of entry-level supercomputers which use dual-core 64-bit Advanced Micro Devices Opteron central processing units running Linux.
 This system was previously known as the OctigaBay 12K before Cray's acquisition of that company.
 The XD1 provided one Xilinx Virtex II Pro field-programmable gate array (FPGA) with each node of four Opteron processors.
 The FPGAs could be configured to embody various digital hardware designs and could augment the processing or input/output capabilities of the Opteron processors.
 Furthermore, each FPGA contains a pair of PowerPC 405 processors which can add to the already considerable power of a single node.
 The Cray XD1, although moderately successful, was eventually discontinued.

 In 2004, Cray completed the Red Storm system for Sandia National Laboratories.
 Red Storm was to become the jumping-off point for a string of successful products that eventually revitalized Cray in supercomputing.
 Red Storm had processors clustered in 96 unit cabinets, a theoretical maximum of 300 cabinets in a machine, and a design speed of 41.5 teraflops.
 Red Storm also included an innovative new design for network interconnects, which was dubbed SeaStar and destined to be the centerpiece of succeeding innovations by Cray.
 The Cray XT3 massively parallel supercomputer became a commercialized version of Red Storm, similar in many respects to the earlier T3E architecture, but, like the XD1, using AMD Opteron processors.